← All Chapters|Part 3The Operations

 "After I couldn't come up with songs anymore, I was having more difficulty just thinking them up out of the blue, out of thin air, and they were bringing me back every single night and saying: sing a song, or we're going to torture you next night, sing a song, we're going to torture."

 The system that initially protected Marshall from sexual exploitation became a different form of exploitation.
 The creative demands escalated while his capacity to meet them inevitably fluctuated.
-A songwriter—any songwriter—has productive periods and fallow ones.
-But the cloning station operated on a nightly schedule, and the audience expected output.

 "Sometimes I couldn't think of anything, and they would just like stab me and watch me bleed there.
 Now they're all watching like it's a bizarre face death thing, and different people want to know what it's like to stab someone."